IISSI2-IS-profs/DeliverUS-Frontend-Owner/README.md

   }
 }
 ```
-6. Remember that you can include styles at the end of each component by creating a StyleSheet.
+6. Remember that you can include styles at the end of each component by creating a StyleSheet or getting style definition from GlobalStyles.js created previously.
 E.g:
 ```TSX
 const styles = StyleSheet.create({
   container: {